nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     2. Test case: `addc n/Betsy Crowe t/friend e/betsycrowe@example.com a/Newgate Prison p/1234567 t/criminal` <br>
        Expected: The customer is successfully added.
 Details of the added customer shown in the status message.

-3. Adding a customer with exact same name.
+3. Adding a customer with an identical name.

-   1. Prerequisites: Customer with name `Betsy Crowe` already exist in the address book.
+   1. Prerequisites: Customer with name `Betsy Crowe` already exists in the address book.

    2. Test case: `addcustomer n/Betsy Crowe t/friend e/betsycrowe@duplicate.com a/Newgate Prison p/12345678 t/criminal` <br>
       Expected: No customer is added.
 Error details shown in the status message.
 Status bar remains the same.